BarryCarlyon/twitch_extension_tools/README.md

         ...
     },
     "active": {
-        "client_id": "Selected active Extension Key set to use", "version": "Selected Version to talk to"
+        "client_id": "Selected active Extension ClientID set to use", "version": "Selected Version to talk to"
     },
     "window": {